Outer-Product-Free Sets for Polynomial Optimization and Oracle-Based Cuts

 \section{Abstract}

-Cutting planes are derived from specific problem structures, such as a single linear constraint from an integer program.
-This paper introduces cuts that involve minimal structural assumptions, enabling the generation of strong polyhedral relaxations for a broad class of problems.
+This paper introduces cutting planes that involve minimal structural assumptions, enabling the generation of strong polyhedral relaxations for a broad class of problems.
 We consider valid inequalities for the set $S\cap P$, where $S$ is a closed set, and $P$ is a polyhedron.
-Given an oracle that provides the distance from a point to $S$ we construct a pure cutting plane algorithm; if the initial relaxation is a polytope, the algorithm is shown to converge.
-Cuts are generated from convex forbidden zones, or $S$-free sets derived from the oracle.
+Given an oracle that provides the distance from a point to $S$, we construct a pure cutting plane algorithm which is shown to converge if the initial relaxation is a polyhedron.
+These cuts are generated from convex forbidden zones, or $S$-free sets, derived from the oracle.
 We also consider the special case of polynomial optimization.
-Polynomial optimization may be represented using a symmetric matrix of variables, and in this lifted representation we can let $S$ be the set of matrices that are real, symmetric outer products.
-Accordingly we develop a theory of \emph{outer-product-free} sets.
-All maximal outer-product-free sets of full dimension are shown to be convex cones and we identify two families of such sets.
-These families can be used to generate intersection cuts that can separate any infeasible extreme point of a linear programming relaxation in polynomial time.
-Moreover, in the special case of polynomial optimization we derive strengthened oracle-based intersection cuts that can also ensure separation in polynomial time.
+Accordingly we develop a theory of \emph{outer-product-free} sets, where $S$ is the set of real, symmetric matrices of the form $xx^T$.
+All maximal outer-product-free sets of full dimension are shown to be convex cones and we identify several families of such sets.
+These families are used to generate strengthened intersection cuts that can separate any infeasible extreme point of a linear programming relaxation efficiently.
+Computational experiments demonstrate the promise of our approach.